ex1duz/2dunitygame/README.md

 ## 2. Building Process of this 2D Unity Game <a name = "buildingprocess"></a>

-Heavily inspired from Mario, the pixel style art, and the movements of the game, and objectives This game is built on Unity, so obviusly will need to download [Unity](https://unity.com/download), and an IDE to do the C# script coding, which I used VS code
+Heavily inspired from Mario and genshin (interaction stuffs), the pixel style art, and the movements of the game, and objectives
+This game is built on Unity, so obviusly will need to download [Unity](https://unity.com/download), and an IDE to do the C# script coding, which I used VS code

 Bird sprite taken from the unity tutorial for complete beginners, and the cloud spawner code and idea too